casscass/artcloud/README.md

 ![fonts](/readme_resources/Fonts.png)

-Gentium Book Basic is set at a slightly heavier weight than Gentium basic, and is used for publishing books at small point sizes.
+Roboto is a claer font that is highly legable in browsers.
+It is also clear at a small size so it is easy to read on moble divices.

 Open Sans was designed with an upright stress, open forms and a neutral, yet friendly appearance.
 It was optimised for print, web, and mobile interfaces, and has excellent legibility characteristics in its letterforms.